2. Under the car, unscrew the mounting nut, remove the equalizer rod from the rear of the handbrake.

 8. Support the rear axle with a jack or axle stands.

-10. Remove the pivot bolts, then lower the rear axle to the ground while guiding the handbrake cable over the exhaust system.
+10. Remove the pivot bolts, then lower the rear axle to the ground, guiding the handbrake cable over the exhaust system.

-11. If necessary, remove the pivot pins (Chapter 11), brake pipes and handbrake cables (Section 9).
-Pivot bushings can be replaced using a long bolt and nut, metal pipe and washers.
+11. If necessary, remove the steering knuckles (Chapter 11), brake system pipes and handbrake cables (Section 9).
+The pivot bushings can be replaced using a long bolt and nut, a metal pipe and washers.
 When installing new bushings, make sure the two cuts in the rubber are horizontal and parallel to the trailing arm.
-Insert bushings by hand.
+Insert the bushings by hand.

 12. Installation is carried out in the reverse order.
-But do not fully tighten the mounting bolts before placing the weight of the vehicle on the suspension.
+However, do not fully tighten the mounting bolts until the weight of the vehicle is placed on the suspension.

-13. Tighten all nuts and bolts with the specified tightening torque specification.
-All self-locking nuts must be replaced.
+13. Tighten all nuts and bolts to the specified tightening torque Specification.
+All auto-lock nuts must be replaced.

 14. Bleed the hydraulic system and adjust the handbrake cable as described in Section 9.